Physical Fit Standards

 A major cause of accidents among juvenile riders is riding a machine that’s too large for them to handle physically.

-- Leg Length: While seated with both feet on the footrests, the child’s knees must be bent in at least a 45-degree angle.
+- Leg Length: While seated with both feet on the footrests, the child’s knees must be bent in at a 45-degree angle or greater.

 - Arm Length: When seated on the machine, a child’s arms should be long enough to:

 - Operate the brake lever.
 The first joint of the index finger should extend beyond the brake lever when the child grips the handlebar.

 - Reach the handlebars with a distinct angle between the upper arm and the forearm.

 - Turn the handlebars back and forth while maintaining throttle and brake control.